adobe/aem-assets-selectors-mfe-examples/docs/SelectedAssetType.md

 # Selected Asset Type

-Selected Asset Type is an array of objects that contains the asset information when using the `handleSelection`, `handleAssetSelection`, and `onDrop` functions.
+Selected Asset Type is an array of objects that contains the asset information when using the `handleSelection`, `handleAssetSelection`, or `onDrop` functions.
 The following table describes some of the important properties of the Selected Asset object.

 > You can find an example of the complete list of properties in [Selected Asset Type data file][asset-type-data-example].